History of cholera: Pandemics

 The first cholera pandemic occurred in the Bengal region of India, near Calcutta (now Kolkata), starting in 1817 through 1824.
 The disease dispersed from India to Southeast Asia, the Middle East, Europe, and Eastern Africa through trade routes.
 The second pandemic lasted from 1826 to 1837 and particularly affected North America and Europe, due to the result of advancements in transportation and global trade, and increased human migration, including soldiers.
 The third pandemic erupted in 1846, persisted until 1860, extended to North Africa, and reached South America, for the first time specifically affecting Brazil.
 The fourth pandemic lasted from 1863 to 1875, and spread from India to Naples and Spain, and to the United States in 1873.
 The fifth pandemic was from 1881 to 1896 and started in India and spread to Europe, Asia, and South America.
 The sixth pandemic started in India and lasted from 1899 to 1923.
 These epidemics were less fatal due to a greater understanding of the cholera bacteria.
 Egypt, the Arabian peninsula, Persia, India, and the Philippines were hit hardest during these epidemics, while other areas, such as Germany in 1892 and Naples from 1910 to 1911, also suffered severe outbreaks.
 The seventh pandemic originated in 1961 in Indonesia and is marked by the emergence of a new strain, nicknamed El Tor, which still persists (as of 2019) in developing countries.

 Cholera did not occur in the Americas for most of the 20th century after the early 1900s in New York City.
 It reappeared in the Caribbean toward the end of that century and seems likely to persist.

 First, 1817–1824

 The first cholera pandemic, though previously restricted, began in Bengal, and then spread across India by 1820.
 Hundreds of thousands of Indians and ten thousand British troops died during this pandemic.
 The cholera outbreak extended as far as China, Indonesia (where more than 100,000 people succumbed on the island of Java alone) and the Caspian Sea in Europe, before receding.
+In 1821, it is estimated that up to 100,000 deaths occurred in Korea.